 Peter Schuck's Diversity In America: Keeping Government at a Safe Distance makes a thoughtful and provocative contribution to debate over the value of diversity in society and how government should regulate it.
 He argues that while diversity is a valuable resource, government should play a limited role in managing it, protecting diversity where it exists but not actively promoting it.
 Thus, he supports laws that protect existing or emerging diversity-such as laws against discrimination in education, employment, and housing-while criticizing government policies that seek to create, certify, or cultivate diversity-such as government-mandated affirmative action, diversity visas, and most forms of bilingual education.

-Lytton, Timothy D.
+Timothy D. Lytton,

-Assessing Peter Schuck's Diversity in America: Keeping Government at a Safe Distance - Introduction,"
+Assessing Peter Schuck's Diversity in America: Keeping Government at a Safe Distance - Introduction,

-Available at: http://digitalcommons.law.yale.edu/ylpr/vol23/iss1/2
+Available at: https://digitalcommons.law.yale.edu/ylpr/vol23/iss1/2